AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 After you've crafted and personalized your emails, you can enhance your content using the Content Assistant.
 This feature simplifies the process of personalization and content improvement.

-In the example below, how to leverage the Content Assistant to optimize and improve your content, ensuring a more user-friendly experience.
+In the example below, learn how to leverage the Content Assistant to optimize and improve your content, ensuring a more user-friendly experience.
 Follow these steps:

 1. After creating and configuring your Email delivery, click **[!UICONTROL Edit content]**.